 Contact: 09419177658, 09906981777, +91-1982-257030, 01982-253010

 I hope this information regarding accommodation at Pangong Tso was useful.
-If you have any further questions, please feel free to ask in the comments section below; or at our Community Forum and I would be glad to answer.
+If you have any further questions, please feel free to ask in the comments section below; or at our Community Forum and I will be glad to answer.
 If you have stayed at a camp site at Pangong, have good or bad feedback about it, please do provide it in the comments section in order to help others.